 There is a beautiful and timeless quality to the architecture of Anjou.
 Anchored by Angers in the west and Saumur […]Keep Reading

-Thomas farms Clos de l’Elu organically with continuing experiments with biodynamics.
-After years of experience advising others he has put his principles to work at his own estate: native cover crops are encouraged, the soil is tilled and no synthetic products are employed.
-These efforts have brought new life to the soils allowing him to preserve many of the old vines on the property.
+Thomas and Charlotte farm Terre de l’Elu organically and biodynamically – certified by ECOCERT and DEMETER.
+After years of experience advising others, he has put his principles to work at his own estate: native cover crops are encouraged, the soil is tilled, and no synthetic products are employed.
+These efforts have brought new life to the soils, allowing him to preserve many of the property’s old vines.
 New plantings have been made using selection massale to preserve the diversity of his sites.
-About half of his vineyards are planted with equal proportions of Chenin Blanc and Cabernet Franc – the two most common varieties grown in the Anjou with smaller plantings of Gamay, Grolleau, Sauvignon Blanc, Chardonnay and Pineau d’Aunis.
-Each plot and variety is harvested by hand and brought to the cellar where the white are pressed and allowed a short period to settle.
+About half of his vineyards are planted with equal proportions of Chenin Blanc and Cabernet Franc – the two most common varieties grown in the Anjou with smaller Gamay plantings, Grolleau Noir & Gris, Sauvignon Blanc, Chardonnay, and Pineau d’Aunis.
+Each plot and variety is harvested by hand and brought to the cellar, where the whites are pressed and allowed a short period to settle.
 Most of the red wines are whole cluster fermentations.
-Only natural yeasts are employed, macerations are long and the wines age in tank, barrel or amphorae.
+Only natural yeasts are employed, macerations are long, and the wines age in tank, barrel, or amphorae.
 Sulfur usage is minimal and often added just before bottling.